Mail-in-a-Box

-Mail-in-a-Box is free, Open Source software for mail server hosting developed by Joshua Tauberer.
-The software's goal is to enable any user to turn a cloud system into a mail server in few hours.
+Mail-in-a-Box is a free and open-source program for mail server hosting developed by Joshua Tauberer.
+The software's goal is to enable any user to turn a cloud system into a mail server in a few hours.
 The tool enables developers to host mail for multiple users and multiple domain names.

 The default configuration provides a spam detection system, monitoring, reporting and backup mechanisms.
 It can also set up and automatically renew a Let's Encrypt certificate, as well as configuring the detailed DNS configurations needed to ensure that a mail server's IP address is trusted by other servers, and less likely to be blacklisted.
+Its support for IMAP/SMTP facilitates synchronizing across devices.

-First developed in 2013 by Tauberer, the tool is written in Python.
+First developed in 2013 by Tauberer, the tool is written in Python and Bash.
 The project supports Ubuntu LTS.

+It has been recommended by the notable Hackaday and MakeTechEasier.